slapadominik/ChatJavaFX/README.md

-# ChatJavaFXThis is multithreaded chat application made in client-server architecture and TCP/IP protocol.
+# ChatJavaFX###This is multithreaded chat application made in client-server architecture and TCP/IP protocol.
 It is written in Java.

 ## Installing